anupama-pathirage/learning_ballerina/src/type_system/type_system_fundamentals.md

 **Ballerina has semantic subtyping**.

-The syntax - describes which strings of of characters comprise a valid program. i.e., the form of the language The semantics - describes what syntactically valid programs mean, what they do. i.e. the meaning of the language
+The syntax - describes which strings of of characters comprise a valid program. i.e., the form of the language.
+The semantics - describes what syntactically valid programs mean, what they do. i.e. the meaning of the language.

 Semantic subtyping is an approach for defining subtyping relation based on set-theoretic models, rather than syntactic rules.